sidan-lab/whisky/README.md

 - `whisky` - The core Rust crate supporting Cardano DApp development in Rust.
 - `whisky-common` - Serving universal types and utilities.
-- `whisky-csl` - The crate to implement most `cardano-serialization-lib` wrapper.
+- `whisky-csl` - The crate that implements a `cardano-serialization-lib` wrapper with added utility to help transaction building.
 - `whisky-provider` - The crate to connect external services like blockfrost or maestro.
 - `whisky-wallet` - The crate to handle wallet signing and provide key encryption utility.
 - `whisky-macros` - The crate to provide Rust macros utility.
 - `whisky-js` - An point of output for wasm package for `@meshsdk/core-csl`.
+- `whisky-pallas` - The crate that implements a `pallas` wrapper with added utility to help transaction building.

 With whisky, you can